xabbu42/Master/arbeit.md

 \End{definition}

-Notice that with this expansion, $□$ occurrances of the same family no longer are always part of the same subformula $□C$.
-Also similar to the $(Cut)$ rule, we add correspondance between negative and positive occurrances of $□$ symbols.
+Notice that with this expansion, $□$ occurrences of the same family no longer are always part of the same subformula $□C$.
+Also similar to the $(Cut)$ rule, we add correspondence between negative and positive occurrences of $□$ symbols.

 With the following lemmas and theorems we will establish a constructive proof for $G3s + (□Cut) ⊢ Γ ⊃ Δ ⇒ G3s + (Cut) ⊢ Γ ⊃ Δ ⇒